openframeworks/ofBook/16_memory/chapter.md

 }
 ```

-You can find the complete reference on maps in the [c++ documentation for maps](http://www.cplusplus.com/reference/map/map/)
+You can find the complete reference in the [C++ documentation for maps](http://www.cplusplus.com/reference/map/map/).

-## smart pointers ##
+## Smart pointers ##

-As we've said before, traditional c pointers also called now *raw pointers* are sometimes problematic, the most frequent problems are dangling pointers: pointers that probably were once vañlid but now point to an invalid memory location, trying to dereference a NULL pointer, posible memory leaks if we fail to deallocate memory before loosing the reference to that memory address...
+As we've said before, traditional C pointers, also now called *raw pointers*, are sometimes problematic.
+The most frequent problems are dangling pointers (pointers that were once probably valid but now point to an invalid memory location), trying to dereference a `NULL` pointer, and possible memory leaks if we fail to deallocate memory before loosing the reference to that memory address.

-Smart pointers try to solve that by adding what we've been calling stack semantics to memory allocation, the correct term for this is RAII: [Resource Acquisition Is Initialization](http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization) And means that the creation of an object in the stack, allocates the resources that it'll use later.
-When it's destructor is called because the variable goes out of scope, the destructor of the object is triggered which takes care of deallocating all the used resources.
-There's some more implications to RAII but for this chapter this is what matters to us more.
+Smart pointers try to solve that by adding what we've been calling stack semantics to memory allocation.
+The correct term for this is RAII: [Resource Acquisition Is Initialization](http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization), and it means that the creation of an object in the stack allocates the resources that it'll use later.
+When it's destructor is called because the variable goes out of scope, the destructor of the object is triggered which takes care of deallocating all of the used resources.
+There's some more implications to RAII, but for this chapter, this is what matters to us most.

-Smart pointers use this technique to avoid all the problems that we've seen in raw pointers.
-They do this by also defining better who is the owner of some allocated memory or object.
-Till now we've seen how things allocated in the stack belong to the function or block that creates them we can return a copy of them (or in c++11 or later, move them) out of a function as a return value but their ownership is always clear.
+Smart pointers use this technique to avoid all of the problems that we've seen with raw pointers.
+They do this by defining better who is the owner of some allocated memory or object.
+Until now, we've seen how things allocated in the stack belong to the function or block that creates them.
+We can return a copy of them (or in c++11 or later, move them) out of a function as a return value but their ownership is always clear.

-With heap memory though, ownership becomes way more fuzzy, someone might create a variable in the heap like:
+With heap memory though, ownership becomes way more fuzzy, something might create a variable in the heap like:

 ```cpp
 int * createFive(){